Nazeh-Taha-Dev/branch-note/README.md

 ### Create a Note
 - Open the Command Palette
-  `Cmd + Shift + P` / `Ctrl + Shift + P` → **Branch Note: Create Note**
+  `Cmd + Shift + P` / `Ctrl + Shift + P` → **BranchPad: Create Note**
 - Or use the shortcut
   `Cmd + Shift + N` (Mac) / `Ctrl + Shift + N` (Windows / Linux)
-- Or click the **Edit** icon in the Branch Notes view
+- Or click the **Edit** icon in the BranchPad view

 ### View Notes
-- Notes for the current branch appear in the **Branch Notes** view in the Activity Bar.
+- Notes for the current branch appear in the **BranchPad** view in the Activity Bar.

 ### Delete a Note
-- Click the **Trash** icon next to the note in the Branch Notes view.
+- Click the **Trash** icon next to the note in the BranchPad view.

 ---

 ## About

-**Branch Note** was created to solve a common developer pain point: losing context when switching Git branches.
+**BranchPad** was created to solve a common developer pain point: losing context when switching Git branches.
 By keeping notes tied to branches, both individuals and teams can work more efficiently and confidently.

 ---